couchbaselabs/try-cb-python/README.md

 # Couchbase Python travel-sample Application REST Backend

 This is a sample application for getting started with [Couchbase Server] and the [Python SDK].
-The application runs a single page web UI for demonstrating SQL++ (N1QL), Sub-document requests and Full Text Search (FTS) querying capabilities.
+The application runs a single page web UI for demonstrating SQL++ (N1QL), Sub-document requests and Search (FTS) querying capabilities.
 It uses Couchbase Server together with the [Flask] web framework for [Python], [Swagger] for API documentation, [Vue] and [Bootstrap].

-The application is a flight planner that allows the user to search for and select a flight route (including the return flight) based on airports and dates.
+The application is a flight planner that allows the user to search for and select a flight route based on airports and dates.
-Airport selection is done dynamically using an autocomplete box bound to N1QL queries on the server side.
-After selecting a date, it then searches for applicable air flight routes from a previously populated database.
+Airport selection is dynamic, using an autocomplete box bound to N1QL queries on the server side.
+After selecting a date, it then searches for applicable air flight routes from a populated database.
 An additional page allows users to search for Hotels using less structured keywords.

 ![Application](app.png)